 The bill amends section 12a of the 1851 PA 156, enhancing the powers and duties of county boards of commissioners in Michigan regarding employee insurance and retirement benefits.
-It allows these boards to provide various forms of insurance, including life, health, accident, hospitalization, and disability coverage, with the option for counties with 100 or more employees to self-insure for health and disability.
-The bill establishes guidelines for retirement annuities and pensions, including eligibility criteria and benefit calculations, while ensuring that at least 60% of retirement benefits are based on a uniform percentage of the employee's average final compensation.
-Additionally, it mandates that counties maintain actuarial reserves to finance pension and retirement liabilities.
+It allows these boards to provide various forms of insurance, including group life, health, accident, hospitalization, and disability coverage, with provisions for counties with 100 or more employees to self-insure for health and disability.
+The bill establishes guidelines for retirement annuities and pensions, including eligibility criteria, benefit calculations, and provisions for early retirement and disability benefits.
+Key requirements include that at least 60% of retirement benefits must be based on a uniform percentage of the employee's average final compensation, and it allows for the establishment of a board of trustees to manage retirement plans while ensuring fiscal responsibility through actuarial reserves.

 Statutes affected: